SNL-WaterPower/WecOptTool-MATLAB/docs/user/model.rst

 The WaveBot example includes the |Performance.m|_ class for storing and reporting results.
 As a final step after simulations are completed, |simulateDevice.m|_ populates the fields of this object for return to the user.
 In addition to storing the results in a systematic structure, this class also provides some basic plotting functionality.

+.. rubric:: Footnotes

+.. [#f1] Note that since the hydrodynamics are linear, global scalings of the device can be analyzed without rerunning a BEM calculation.

 .. |designDevice.m| replace:: ``designDevice.m``
 .. _designDevice.m: https://github.com/SNL-WaterPower/WecOptTool/blob/master/examples/WaveBot/designDevice.m